Aaroneld/GameOfLife/README.md

 ## Problem Domain

-The problem is thus, implement Conway's game of life as a robustly interactive single page application according to the game's ruleset.
+The problem was thus, implement Conway's Game of Life as a robustly, interactive, responsive, single page application according to the game's ruleset.
 Give the user the information necessary to understand how to set the game in motion.
 Allow users a selection of functions which make the game fundamentally interactive, as well as ones which can be used to alter the game in more complex and/or specifically visual ways.

 ### The Rules